aihacksandstacks/llm-comparison/README.md

 1. Create a Supabase project at https://supabase.com
 2. Enable the pgvector extension in your Supabase project
-3. Create the necessary tables and functions by running the SQL in `supabase_setup.sql`
+3. Create the necessary tables and functions by running the SQL in `database/supabase/supabase_setup.sql`
 4. Update your `.env` file:
    ```
    DB_PROVIDER=supabase